-The A20-QuickDock enables the A20-Nexus to be docked to 833, 888, or Scorpio mixer-recorders.
-The bottom panel incorporates a multi-pin port that connects power from the 8-Series and passes the multichannel receiver digital audio from A20-Nexus to the 8-Series.
+The A20-QuickDock enables the A20-Nexus or A20-Nexus Go to be docked to 833, 888, or Scorpio mixer-recorders.
+The bottom panel incorporates a multi-pin port that connects power from the 8-Series and passes the multichannel receiver digital audio from A20-Nexus Go to the 8-Series.